Esri/workflowmanager-viewer-js/README.md

 * Easily configurable to meet custom business needs and requirements - no programming skills required to deploy.

 ### Versions
-This version of the Workflow Manager JavaScript viewer is compatible with [ArcGIS JavaScript 4.3 API](https://developers.arcgis.com/javascript/) and [Workflow Manager Server](https://server.arcgis.com/en/workflow-manager/) 10.5 and 10.4.
+This version of the Workflow Manager JavaScript viewer is compatible with [ArcGIS JavaScript 4.3 API](https://developers.arcgis.com/javascript/) and [Workflow Manager Server](https://server.arcgis.com/en/workflow-manager/) 10.4 and later versions.

 The ArcGIS JavaScript 3.19 API version of this viewer can be found on the [master branch](https://github.com/esri/workflowmanager-viewer-js) of this repository.